tuist/tuist/docs/docs/en/guides/develop/projects/editing.md

 ---
 title: Editing
-titleTemplate: ":title | Projects | Tuist"
+titleTemplate: :title · Projects · Develop · Guides · Tuist
 description: Learn how to use Tuist's edit workflow to declare your project leveraging Xcode's build system and editor capabilities.
 ---